hainayanda/Draftsman/README.md

 ### ScrollableStackView

-There are custom `UIView` named `ScrollableStackView` which basically a `UIStackView` inside `UIScrollView`.
-You can use it if you need to stackView that can be scrolled if the content is bigger than the container.
+There are custom `UIView` named `ScrollableStackView` which is a `UIStackView` inside `UIScrollView`.
+You can use it if you need a `UIStackView` that can be scrolled if the content is bigger than the container.
 It has 2 public init that can be used:

 - **init(frame: CGRect)**
 - **init(frame: CGRect = .zero, axis: NSLayoutConstraint.Axis, margins: UIEdgeInsets? = nil, alignment: UIStackView.Alignment = .center, spacing: CGFloat = .zero)**

-Other than that, it can be used like regular `UIStackView` and regular `UIScrollView` minus capability to change its distribution, since it needed to make sure the view behave like what it should.
+Other than that, it can be used like regular `UIStackView` and regular `UIScrollView` minus the capability to change its distribution, since it needed to make sure the view behaves as it should.

 ***

 ## Layout Helper

-There are some helper that can be used if you want your `viewPlan` shorter and less explicit.
-This helper will accept `LayoutPlan` closure so you dont need to access it via `drf` but directly on its init
+Some helpers can be used if you want your `viewPlan` shorter and less explicit.
+This helper will accept `LayoutPlan` closure so you don't need to access it via `drf` but directly on its init

 ### HStacked and VStacked

-HStacked and VStacked basically an shortcut to create vertical and horizontal UIStackView without creating it explicitly.
+`HStacked` and `VStacked` are a shortcut to create vertical and horizontal UIStackView without creating it explicitly.
 It has 3 public init that can be used:

 - **init(_ stack: UIStackView = UIStackView(), @LayoutPlan _ layouter: () -> ViewPlan) {**
 - **init(margins: UIEdgeInsets? = nil, distribution: UIStackView.Distribution = .fill, alignment: UIStackView.Alignment = .fill, spacing: CGFloat = .zero, @LayoutPlan _ layouter: () -> ViewPlan)**